georgimarian/soa-mfes/README.md

 Micro frontend homework for SOA course

-Used starter code from [https://github.com/jherr/wp5-intro-video-code]
+For frontend, used starter code from [https://github.com/jherr/wp5-intro-video-code]